jaydent22/jaydent22/projects/llm-analysis.md

 We used three diverse LLMs, each providing a different potential reason for performance discrepancy:
 <ul>
 <li>Llama 3.2, the latest version of Meta's Llama models.
-We hypothesized that a newer model would achieve greater performance on each task with each prompt.
+We hypothesized that a newer model would achieve greater performance on each task with each prompt.</li>
-<li>GPT-Neo, an older model for comparison with the newer Llama 3.2.
+<li>GPT-Neo, an older model for comparison with the newer Llama 3.2.</li>
 <li>Yi 1.5, a bilingual English and Chinese model developed by 01-ai.
-We were interested in the performance of a model trained for a different domain.
+We were interested in the performance of a model trained for a different domain.</li>
 </ul>

 We also attained performance baselines with which to compare model performance using the BART and T5 models, and human performance.